 A loss of sensitive information can cost a company a fortune.
 According to the 2018 study done by the Ponemon Institute, the average data breach costs $3.86 million, and the average cost per-record stolen is $148.
 This isn’t to mention the impact a breach can have on a pending M&A deal.

 Hold regular training sessions on information security and how to handle sensitive info.
-Stress the importance of NDAs and consider using digital rights management (DRM) software to protect any information being shared.
+Stress the importance of non-disclosure agreements (NDAs) and consider using digital rights management (DRM) software to protect any information being shared.

 Proper DRM can give you the ability to revoke access to files even after they’ve been downloaded, which can prevent anyone from sharing information after leaving your company.
 This alone could save you millions in the event they try to compromise an M&A or other deal.

-If your company regularly handles sensitive information or will soon be in the process of an M&A, you should consider using a VDR.
+If your company regularly handles sensitive information or will soon be in the process of an M&A, you should consider using a virtual data room.

-In the past many VDRs could cost you upwards of six figures.
-Today, there are options available for as little as $29.99 per month.
-(Psst, we even have a free trial for those of you curious about how a VDR might benefit your company.)
+In the past, many VDRs could cost you upwards of six figures.
+Today, there are options available for as little as $299 per month.
+(You can even sign up for a Caplinked’s free trial for those of you curious about how a VDR might benefit your company and enjoy the first-month promo rate for only $149.)

 When you’re shopping around for a VDR, there are certain features you should be looking for.
 There are numerous VDR options available, so this list of features should help you narrow down your search.

-Even with a strong cybersecurity platform, having risk mitigation measures in place is always a great idea.
-The strongest cybersecurity systems can still be breached.
+Even when using a strong cybersecurity platform, having risk mitigation measures in place is always a great idea.
+Even the strongest cybersecurity systems can still be breached.
 A risk mitigation plan will help reduce the likelihood of any damage being done in the event of a program failure or internal breach.

 Here are a few best practices you can put into place to help reduce the likelihood that your company suffers a loss: